Home Help for families Information & Advice Benefits & money Benefits & tax credits Universal Credit

-Originally the government’s plan was to invite all existing claimants of means-tested benefits and tax credits to claim Universal Credit between 2020 and 2024.
-Initially only a small sample of around 10,000 claimants was to be migrated between July 2019 and summer 2020.
+Originally the government’s plan was to invite all existing claimants of means-tested benefits and tax credits to claim Universal Credit between 2020 and 2026.
+However this process has been delayed due to the Covid outbreak.

 Warning– Unless you are a disabled adult who is exempt, there is nothing preventing you from opting to move from your existing means-tested benefits onto Universal Credit.
 However, this may not be a good idea as many families with a disabled child will be worse off under Universal Credit and once you claim Universal Credit you cannot move back onto your old legacy benefits.
 You can check your likely entitlement to Universal Credit using the benefit calculator on our website.